 All you need to make these pancakes is...

-- High speed blender - either hand blender or nutribullet-style blender.
+- High speed blender and blender jar - either hand blender or nutribullet-style blender.
+Alternatively, you can make the mixture in a large bowl with a hand whisk.

 Storage

 Leftover pancakes?
 No worries!
-Store them in the fridge in an airtight container for up to 5 days.
+Store them in the fridge in an airtight container or plate covered with compostable plastic wrap or wax wrap for up to 5 days.

-You can also store the raw batter in the fridge, if you don't feel like cooking all the pancakes at once.
+You can also store the remaining batter in the fridge, if you don't feel like cooking all the pancakes at once.

 Top tip to make the best chestnut flour pancakes!!